-Baking cakes from scratch is easy once you know Grandma's secrets.
+Baking a cake from scratch is easy once you know Grandma's secrets.
 By knowing how Grandma baked her cakes, you'll be able to follow the old fashioned cake recipes and consistently make homemade cakes you'll be proud to serve.

 Below you'll find all the secrets, such as how to prepare for baking, how to properly grease the pan, how to bake a flat top cake, how to know when your cake is done, how to cool it the proper way before decorating, and lots more.
 Everything you'll need to get started.

-Whatever homemade cake recipe you choose, realize that your first attempt is likely to be an experiment.
+Whatever old fashioned cake recipe you choose, realize that your first attempt is likely to be an experiment.
 Rejoice if it turns out perfectly, but don't be surprised if it doesn't.

 As Chef Julia Child said, "No one is born a great cook; one learns by doing."
-Baking cakes from scratch was something that even the great Julia had to practice.
+Baking a cake from scratch was something that even the great Julia had to practice!

 If you need the cake for a special occasion, and you haven't the time to experiment, always choose a cake recipe you're familiar with, one that you've used before.
 That way, you'll be certain of good results.

 Before doing anything, carefully read your cake recipe and check to see that you have all the ingredients it calls for.
-There's nothing more frustrating when baking cakes from scratch than getting halfway through the mixing process and realizing you're missing something.
+There's nothing more frustrating when baking a cake from scratch than getting halfway through the mixing process and realizing you're missing something.
 Also, learn what ingredients you can substitute.

 Be sure to measure out the ingredients and have them ready.
 That way, everything will go smoothly, and you'll be less prone to make an error.
 Also, there are times when you might need help with converting weights and measures.